opnfv/armband/docs/build-instruction.rst

 ========

-This document describes how to build the Fuel deployment tool for the AArch64 Brahmaputra release of OPNFV build system, dependencies and required system resources.
+This document describes how to build the Fuel deployment tool for the AArch64 Colorado release of OPNFV build system, dependencies and required system resources.

 Introduction
 ============

-This document describes the build system used to build the Fuel deployment tool for the AArch64 Brahmaputra release of OPNFV, required dependencies and minimum requirements on the host to be used for the build system.
+This document describes the build system used to build the Fuel deployment tool for the AArch64 Colorado release of OPNFV, required dependencies and minimum requirements on the host to be used for the build system.